Retiring in NC

 With the Appalachian Mountains to the West, the Piedmont Plateau in the central region, and the Coastal Plain to the East, the weather will vary depending on where you decide to retire in the state, but not by much.

-Though the mountains of North Carolina tend to get colder during the winter and receive larger amounts of snow than the rest of the state, several cities, including Raleigh, Wilmington, Lumberton, and Hatteras, tend to have warmer years.
+Though the mountains of North Carolina tend to get colder during the winter and receive more snow than the rest of the state, several cities, including Raleigh, Wilmington, Lumberton, and Hatteras, tend to have warmer years.

 Why not spend your retirement surrounded by stunning natural beauty?
 North Carolina is a special state since it offers three distinct regions: the Piedmont, the coast, and the mountains.

 Raleigh is centrally located and is a popular destination as the home of Research Triangle Park.
-It is also within a two-hour drive to the nearest beach and within a four-hour drive to Asheville and the mountains.
+The nearest beach is within a two-hour drive, and Asheville and the mountains are within a four-hour drive.

-The Piedmont is home to many welcoming and relaxing lake communities where retirees can go fishing, boating, or just simply experience luxury lakefront living.
+The Piedmont is home to many welcoming and relaxing lake communities where retirees can go fishing, boating, or simply experience luxury lakefront living.
+This region offers rolling hills and state parks for hiking, fishing, and camping.
+Jordan Lake, Falls Lake, and High Rock Lake offer water recreation just minutes from major metropolitan areas.

-Home to some of the best beaches, retirees love to spend their time relaxing on the coast.
-Wrightsville Beach is the closest beach to Raleigh, but the Outer Banks are only three hours away and are a sought-after location for its quiet beaches, spectacular sunsets, and friendly residents.
+Home to some of the best beaches, retirees love to relax on the coast.
+Wrightsville Beach is the closest beach to Raleigh, but the Outer Banks are only three hours away and are a sought-after location for their quiet beaches, spectacular sunsets, and friendly residents.

 On the other end of the state lies the mountains, which offer retirees the chance to explore and spend time in nature.
 Home to some of the best ski resorts on the East Coast and breathtaking views, it is no wonder many residents stay here for retirement.

-Safety is a top consideration for people to consider when moving, especially for retirees.
-Much like you want to consider climate, it is important to research the crime rate and other related statistics about an area before deciding on a place to live.
+Safety is a top consideration for people when moving, especially for retirees.
+Much like you want to consider the climate, it is essential to research an area's crime rate and other related statistics before deciding on a place to live.

 The most common crimes committed against the elderly are burglary, robbery, and fraud.
-Luckily, North Carolina has many safe places to live that retirees would feel comfortable calling home.
+North Carolina has many safe places that retirees would feel comfortable calling home.

 Here are the property crime rates vs. violent crime rates in North Carolina: